csuhta/inquisition-perks/readme.txt

 You can gain influence in the following ways:

-- Progress the story
+- Progress the story, make important decisions
-  Make important decisions
 - Complete Inner Circle quests
-- Complete war table missions.
+- Complete war table missions
   Some missions give more influence for doing them "correctly" — Capture keeps
 - Slay dragons